 Not a chance.
-The hotel charged 1200 pesos ( 60) for a shabby dark room.
-Such a shame, not for the price, but for the quality of the room of course.
+The hotel charged 1200 pesos (60) for a shabby dark room.
+Such a shame, not for the price, but for the quality of the room.

-The hotel counts on an amazing location, right on the cliff and the beach, actually the cleaner part of the beach, where no boat was parked and the water is more transparent.
+The hotel boasts an amazing location, right on the cliff and the beach, actually the cleaner part of the beach, where no boat was parked and the water is more transparent.
 But it definitely needed lots of love and care for deserving that rate.

 I wasn’t expecting the luxury of course, but clean and tidy at the very least.

 I enquired about the waterfall and I was told it was located right in town on the opposite side of the bay.
 All right.
 Off I went towards my destination.

 As I walk by the water, I couldn’t help noticing the crystal clear color, so transparent and clean to compete with the Caribbean sea for sure.
 Such beauty.
 I couldn’t wait to get into the water after I visited the waterfall.
 It would have been a short walk.

 As I was approaching the other side of the bay where the town is actually built on the hill, and I was passing by the beach chairs that I was mentioning before, the color of the water started to change, to murky and the smell of gasoline was the only scent I could sniff.

 As I was getting close to the hill, I found my way through the old decadent buildings up to the main road that would lead me to the waterfall.
 It was nice to see locals living their life, and children coming out of school.